kailinxGitHub/kailinxGitHub/README.md

 ### Welcome To My Profile! 👋
-I'm a Rising Sophomore at _Northeastern University_!
+I'm a Sophomore at _Northeastern University_!

 I'm a Computer Engineering and Computer Science combined major with Mathematics Minor at the Northeastern University College of Engineering and Khoury College of Computer Sciences.